 Ev remembers the advocacy role Changing Lanes played in her life when she was diagnosed with cancer, and all the uncertainties that accompanied the diagnosis.

 Ev is a wife, mother of 4 adults, grandmother of 15, and one great-grandson.
 She was caretaker to her Parents and younger sister for six-years, as well as two brothers both whom succumbed to cancer in 2018.
 She is known for her perseverance and presence.
 She shows up for people.

 Austin is not a stranger to the devastation of cancer.
 He quietly walked alongside his mother, the Founder of Changing Lanes Foundation (CLF), for every treatment she endured when she was diagnosed with breast cancer.
 He proudly serves as CLF’s Transportation Coordinator.

-When not online working on his Associates degree in criminal justice, or playing with Aiden, his one-year old son, or squeezing in some Xbox and Playstation, Austin is responsible for picking up and delivering groceries from the Atlanta Food Bank, and toiletries, to clients and their
+When not online working on his Associates degree in criminal justice, or playing with Aiden, his two-year old son, or squeezing in some Xbox and Playstation, Austin is responsible for picking up and delivering groceries from the Atlanta Food Bank, and toiletries, to clients and their

 families with a smile on his face ... he is a cheerful giver, with a true capacity for compassion.
-Occasionally he drives clients roundtrip to their treatments and is responsible for pre-and post-trip inspections and a clean company vehicle.
+Occasionally he drives clients roundtrip to their treatments and is responsible for pre-and post-trip vehicle inspections and a clean company vehicle.
 He is young, but such an asset to CLF.